 There’s a quote I’ve always loved by Sir Francis Bacon, the English Philosopher, and I’m sure you’ve heard it.
 He sad that “knowledge is power.”
 And I definitely believe this to be true.

-But I also know, from more than two decades of work as a psychotherapist and life coach specializing in overeating challenges, that even though we know that the standard American diet (SAD) is destroying our health and even though we have lots of great information about which foods support our health and what we should be eating, we still get derailed.
+But I also know, from more than three decades of work as a psychotherapist and life coach specializing in overeating challenges, that even though we know that the standard American diet (SAD) is destroying our health and even though we have lots of great information about which foods support our health and what we should be eating, we still get derailed.
 Despite our best intentions, many of us find it difficult to make and sustain changes, especially when it comes to our eating habits.

 Most health experts today agree that the SAD is one of the main causes of overeating and weight gain.
 The SAD is loaded with delicious, fatty, fiber-less foods of animal origin as well as processed foods artificially concentrated with fat, sugar, flour and salt.
 These foods act like drugs and stimulate the release of powerful feel-good chemicals in the pleasure centers of the brain.
 These foods, which are highly pleasing and calming, can throw off our biochemical signaling system, and lead to wayward cravings and food addiction.
 And once we get used to these foods, it can require a herculean effort to resist these foods and choose less stimulating unprocessed whole foods.

 But the SAD is not the only cause of overeating and weight gain.
 Another important cause is emotional eating.

 There’s another quote that I like, and I think it puts things into better perspective.
 Dale Carnegie, the famous developer of courses on self-improvement said that “knowledge isn’t power until it is applied.”